Share on

 But: If I were you, I wouldn't do it.
 (In this expression, were is much more usual than was.)

-The main difference between the first conditional and second conditional is about probability: the first conditional is realistic, the second is unrealistic.
+The main difference between the first conditional and the second conditional is about probability: the first conditional is realistic, the second conditional is unrealistic.

-Sometimes we can use either the first conditional or the second with the following difference in meaning.
+Sometimes we can use both with the following difference in meaning.

 If I see him, I will tell him.
 (I suppose I will see him, because we go to the same school.)